RaspberryPiFoundation/python-curriculum/README.md

 # Code Club Python Curriculum

-This repository contains the Code Club Python curriculum.
+This repository contains the materials for the [Code Club Python projects](https://codeclubprojects.org/en-GB/python/).
 It consists of lesson notes and plans in markdown format along with Python project files.

 __More information on our curriculum can be found [here](https://github.com/CodeClub/curriculum_documentation/blob/master/README.md).__